Machine Learning vs LLM: Differences, Applications & Impact

 Algorithmic Foundations of Machine Learning Models

-Machine Learning encompasses many algorithms and models, including traditional models like Naive Bayes and complex ones like neural network-based models.
-The shift from classical statistics to modern ML shows the evolution of modeling and computational power.
+Machine Learning encompasses many algorithms and models, including traditional models like Naïve Bayes and complex ones like neural network-based models.
+Many traditional ML algorithms, such as logistic regression and decision trees, are discriminative models designed for classification and prediction tasks.
+These models focus on classifying data instead of generating it.
+The shift from classical statistics to ML reflects evolving modeling approaches and greater computational power.

-Linear models solve convex optimization tasks with guaranteed outcomes, while tree-based methods partition feature space using information gain to capture non-linear boundaries without gradients.
+• Linear models solve convex optimization problems with guaranteed outcomes, while tree-based methods partition the feature space using information gain to capture non-linear boundaries without relying on gradients.

-Deep Learning is based on deep neural networks that leverage hierarchical representations, with each layer transforming its inputs to increasingly abstract features.
+• Deep Learning is based on deep neural networks that leverage hierarchical representations, with each layer transforming its inputs to increasingly abstract features.
 Their function approximation properties enable the modeling of complex relationships.
-Specialized neural architectures like 3D CNN (Convolutional Neural Networks) and attention mechanisms (dynamically weighing inputs) efficiently process textual data or images.
+Specialized neural architectures, such as 3D CNNs (3D Convolutional Neural Networks) and attention mechanisms (which dynamically weigh inputs), efficiently process textual data and images.
 These techniques improve computer vision and natural language processing, where machine performance now matches human abilities in specific areas.

 Deep Learning Vs Machine Learning (ga6thdistrict.org)